 The Bachelor's degree program in Social Economics consists of a combination of the following areas:

 Societal and social policy: This central subject are in the social economics program provides you with expertise and skills, particularly when sociologically analyzing government and politics.
 Drawing on an international comparative perspective, you will identify the global challenges facing societies, explore policy concepts, and look at ways of addressing these challenges.

 How does our world tick and what can we do better?
 The Bachelor's degree program in Social Economics gives you an opportunity to find answers - in areas of political science, social policy research, business, and sociology.
 As a student, you will develop the following skills and capabilities:

 Would €150 a month be enough to live on in Austria?
-How does the public transportation network in Linz expand?
+Just how does Linz' public transportation network grow?
 Exciting experiments and real-world, socio-political research projects await you during your studies!

-You don't have to commit from the start when you being the Social Economics program.
-Be inspired by your interests and shape your career the way you want to after your studies.
-You have many possibilities!
+When majoring in Social Economics, you do not have to commit to a certain field from the start.
+Be inspired by your interests and shape your career the way you want to after you graduate.
+You have many options!

 In order to enroll in a Bachelor's degree in Social Economics, you must fulfill the following admission requirements:

 Social economics is an interdisciplinary program, meaning the curriculum includes a combination of political sciences with sociological, business, and legal approaches.
 You acquire an ability to look at social problems from different scientific perspectives, as well as play a key role in developing solutions at the crossroads of politics, society, and business.